mehulagg/gitlab/doc/api/packages/pypi.md

 This writes the downloaded file to `my.pypi.package-0.0.1.tar.gz` in the current directory.

-## Simple API entry point - project level
+## Project level simple API entry point

 > Introduced in GitLab 12.10.